 Types of support

-LINKS members are eligible to apply on behalf of government and non-governmental organizations in low- and middle-income countries (LMICs) for limited technical assistance from a roster of global experts or one-time grants to catalyze or improve country progress toward improvement of cardiovascular health.
+LINKS members are eligible to apply on behalf of government and non-governmental organizations in low- and middle-income countries (LMICs) for one-time grants to catalyze or improve country progress toward improvement of cardiovascular health.

 Register to become a LINKS member for additional information and gain access to the application documents.

 Please feel free to contact the LINKS team with questions or suggestions at email@example.com

 - World Health Organization.
 Cardiovascular Diseases (CVDs) Fact Sheet.
 May 2017.
 Accessed on Jan 4, 2018 at http://www.who.int/mediacentre/factsheets/fs317/en/.

 - Roth GA, Johnson C, Abajobir A, et al. Global, regional, and national burden of cardiovascular diseases for 10 causes, 1990 to 2015.
 J Am Coll Cardiol.
 2017;71:1‐25.

 - Frieden TR, Jaffe MG.
 Saving 100 million lives by improving global treatment of hypertension and reducing cardiovascular disease risk factors.
 J Clin Hypertens.
 2018;20:208–211.